What is Cancer Immunotherapy?

 Real-Time Monitoring: Certain nanoparticles can also serve as imaging agents, allowing for the real-time monitoring of treatment efficacy.

-Despite the promising potential, there are several challenges in the application of nanotechnology in cancer immunotherapy: Toxicity: The long-term safety and potential toxicity of some nanoparticles are still under investigation.
+Toxicity: The long-term safety and potential toxicity of some nanoparticles are still under investigation.

 Regulatory Hurdles: Approval processes for nanomedicines can be complex and time-consuming.